Palayamkottai: Climate

+Palayamkottai has a tropical savanna climate (Köppen climate classification As).

 Religion

 Hinduism is the dominant faith in Palayamkottai.
 The city has several Hindu temples: the Gopalaswamy temple, Thiripuraanthakaeshwarar temple, Ramar temple, and the Amman temple.

 The renovation of the Gopalaswamy temple was completed by the Government of Tamil Nadu recently.
 It is a Vishnu temple that embodies the cultural and architectural legacy of the city.
 The herbal wall paintings found inside the sanctum sanctorum are considered to be rare.
 Built in the 11th century, the institution held its Kumbhabhishekham (consecration ceremony) on 9 July 2009.

 A popular mosque in the city is located on the old Police Hospital road, with hundreds of Islamic followers chanting their prayers regularly.
 Melapalayam is the Muslim quarter of the city, with several mosques and schools.